 Ireland

 From the ruggedness of Connemara to the spectacular seascape of the Dingle Peninsula, from the buzz of Dublin to the silence of the Wicklow Mountains...
 Ireland is truly a magical land, filled with wonderment and delight.
-Come join us for another spiritual adventure to Ireland!
+Come join us for another spiritual adventure to the Emerald Isle!

 May 14 Evening flight from Newark International Airport to Dublin.

-May 15 Early morning arrival Dublin International airport.
-After collecting our baggage, we will be greeted by our driver/guide.
+May 15 Mid morning arrival Dublin International airport.
+After going through customs and collecting our baggage, we will be greeted by our driver/guide.
 Our first stop will be a visit to St Patrick’s Cathedral where Jonathan Swift was once Dean.
-We will then drive a short distance over to Trinity College for the award-winning exhibit on the Book of Kells.
-This area is rich in culture, with the National Gallery and the National Library only a block away.
-Later in the afternoo16n, leaving the hustle and bustle of Dublin behind, we will head up into the serene Wicklow Mountains.
-But beforehand, we won’t miss the chance of a quick tour around this historic city, passing the historic GPO building, the Georgian doors, etc
+We will then drive a short distance over toward Trinity College where you might like to see an exhibit of the Book of Kells.
+This area is rich in culture, with the National Gallery, the National Museum and the National Library within a few blocks away.
+You will have the afternoon free to explore.
+But hopefully we won't miss the chance of a quick tour around this historic city, passing the historic GPO building, the Georgian doors, etc. Then later, leaving the hustle and bustle of Dublin behind, we will head up into the serene Wicklow Mountains.

 1st Overnight Glendalough

 May 16 Glendalough, ‘the valley of the two lakes.’
 One of the most revered places in all of Ireland, it was here that St. Kevin founded a monastery in the sixth century.
-Today you have time to explore the monastic ruins, walk along the shores of the lakes, or perhaps take the high road along the forest trails.
+Today you have the entire day to explore the monastic ruins, walk along the shores of the lakes, or perhaps take the high road along the forest trails.
 Standing amongst this awesome setting, one can feel a powerful sense of peace and tranquility.
-And hopefully, Father Michael Rodgers, author of a wonderful book on Glendalough, will be our guide.
 Glendalough is truly one of Ireland’s most sacred places.
 You will never forget it…

 2nd Overnight Glendalough